 When students complete the EAP program, they should have the English competence necessary to study at university, such as attending lectures, taking notes, understanding and thinking about what they have learned, expressing their thoughts, engaging in discussions, and writing reports and essays.
 In EAP, therefore, students are prepared for “Learning in English,” and then move on to the next stage of “Basic Education.”

 Feature 3 - “Independent Language Learning” to work toward self-set goals

 The EAP curriculum includes “Independent Language Study” as a supplement to classroom learning.
-Students are required to prepare materials for discussion, and to read extensively in English for 3-5 hours per week outside the classroom.
+Students are required to prepare materials for discussion, and to read extensively in English more than 3 hours per week outside the classroom.
 In order to support proactive engagement in these challenges, the LDIC provides materials and resources necessary for students to learn actively and at their own pace.
 Through an “independent study project” carried out as part of this class, students also acquire the ability to take responsibility for their own studies.
 This allows students to improve their English skills while gaining a more in-depth understanding of language learning.
 This experience in the LDIC helps student’s become “proactive and autonomous language learners” who are capable of effectively learning the foreign languages they many choose as part of Basic Education, or the language they will be using while studying abroad.